Varying Coefficient Model via Adaptive Spline Fitting: Acknowledgement

 \section{Acknowledgement}

 We are grateful to the National Oceanic and Atmospheric Administration Regional Climate Centers, Northeast Regional Climate Center at Cornell University for kindly sharing the meteorological data.
 We are thankful to the Environmental Protection Agency and the Department of Health, New York State for publishing the air quality data and daily infected records online.
-The views expressed herein are the authors alone and are not necessarily the views of Two Sigma Investments, Limited Partnership, or any of its affiliates.